crosswire/xiphos/INSTALL.md

 Current issues
 --------------
-Due to a bug in yelp-tools, avoid to have a space in your path to the build directory.
-The build will fail quite miserably otherwise, unless you disable building EPUB files. (-DEPUB=OFF)
+Due to a bug in yelp-tools, avoid to have a space in your path to the build directory, otherwise, unless you disable building EPUB files. (-DEPUB=OFF), the build will fail quite miserably.

 Dependencies